Skip to Content

 Something super easy to convey or hold a variety of ingredients!

 Tortillas had been on my bucket list for some time and in trying to find a recipe for Indian Naan bread, I stumbled on tortillas!
 I could not believe how easy and quick these were, literally an hour start to finish.
 Having tortillas on hand can be a quick dinner of quesadillas, tacos, or a sweet treat warmed with butter and cinnamon and rolled up!
 So without delay, tortillas; traditional and using sourdough starter/discard.
+Be patient, it takes a some time to perfect dough consistency/moisture content and cooking method (griddle heat, bubble inducing spatula strokes etc.)

 Side note, I also found a great recipe for Naan bread and will share that too.